B0mb37/zero_day/README.md

 ### Am I in trouble?
 Probably.
-I cannot give my user accoubt su status.
-I have tried but it sems this computer is too dumb.
+I cannot give my user account su status.
+I have tried but it seems this computer is too dumb.
 Why can't it read my mind?
-I feel lie a woman right now.
+I feel like a woman right now.